Check out

 many prominent Jewish organizational leaders involved in Catholic-

 Jewish relations have responded with "disappointment."
-"It does not
+"It

 go far enough," many said, reminiscent of how media-appointed leaders